/ tech-stacks / Best Tech Stack for a Podcast Platform as a Solo Developer

 Split your hosting:

 • Vercel for the Next.js frontend.
-Free tier is generous, and the CDN ensures your podcast pages load fast globally.
+The Hobby tier is free for personal projects, and the CDN ensures your podcast pages load fast globally.
 Edge functions handle RSS feed serving efficiently.
+When you go commercial, the Pro plan is $20 per user a month and includes $20 of usage credit (checked on 2026-05-30).

 This split keeps costs low while giving you the right infrastructure for each concern.
 The frontend needs CDN and edge capabilities.
 The worker needs long-running process support and FFmpeg.